sana-datapro/projects/Movie Reviews Sentiment Analysis/README.md

-# Movie reviews Classification
+## Problem
+Manually analysing thousands of movie reviews to understand the audience sentiment is time-consuming and not efficient.
+A statistical sentiment analysis technique will helps automatically to categorize movie reviews as positive, negative or neutral.

+## Method
 Classified movie reviews based on user sentiment using two popular natural language processing tools: VADER (Valence Aware Dictionary and sEntiment Reasoner) and TextBlob.
 Both are rule-based sentiment analyzers designed to interpret the polarity of text data.

 ## Tools Used
 Python

 ## Key Insights
-The Vader sentiment analyser is performing slightly better than the TexBlob sentiment analyser, and both of them are fitting perfectly with the movie reviews data.
+The Vader sentiment analyser is performing slightly better than the TexBlob sentiment analyser.